jhpyle/docassemble/_docs/docker.md

 configuration options.
 You can also communicate specific configuration options to the container.

-The recommended way to do this is to create a text file called `env.list` in the current working directory containing variable definitions in standard shell script format.
+The recommended way to do this is to create a text file called `env.list` in the current working directory containing environment variable definitions in standard shell script format.
 For example:

 {% highlight text %}
 DAHOSTNAME=docassemble.example.com